 The limelight eventually faded for me, but my passion for tackling big dreams didn’t.
 Since the big eBay auction days, I set out to finance and produce a Hollywood movie, started this website, PopMalt, and I’ve had articles and videos I made go viral with millions of views.
-I’ve been asked to speak publicly on the idea of “going viral” and I started NURV, a boutique multimedia production and marketing company based in Colorado.
+I’ve been asked to speak publicly on the idea of “going viral” and I started NURV, a boutique creative multimedia production and digital marketing agency based in Colorado.
 Yes, I’ve had some successes, but I’ve also tried SEVERAL ideas that didn’t go anywhere.
 I continue to think big and have all sorts of dreams I’d love to tackle.
 And while it’s great to set big goals and aspire to reach new heights—at the risk of sounding cliché—I’ve learned and experienced that there’s more to life than all that.
 There’s also faith, family, and friends, things that so many entrepreneurs (including me at times) put on the back burner while they chase careers.
 I’ve learned that pride goes before the fall and that the best cure for a bruised ego is to not get a big head in the first place.
 I’ve also found that a great idea doesn’t always require a money end game.
 I have several passion projects and even non-profit projects in the works, some that have even cost me considerable resources, and I’ve actually found that those can be the most rewarding and meaningful.

 Putting it All Together and Moving Forward